vanhoefm/fragattacks/research/README.md

 ## 7.2.
 A-MSDU attack tests (§3 -- CVE-2020-24588)

 The test `ping I,E --amsdu` checks if an implementation supports A-MSDUs, in which case it is vulnerable to attacks.
-To prevent attacks, the network must mandate the usage of SSP A-MSDUs (and drop all non-SSP A-MSDUs).
+To prevent attacks, the network must mandate the usage of SPP A-MSDUs (and drop all non-SPP A-MSDUs).
 It's currently unclear how to prevent this attack in a backward-compatible manner.
 See Section 3 of the paper for details.